 RUNX1 Deficiency – Definition

-RUNX1 deficiency or familial platelet disorder with associated myeloid malignancy (FPDMM, OMIM #601399) is a genetic disease caused by mutations in the RUNX1 gene.
+RUNX1 deficiency or familial platelet disorder with associated myeloid malignancy (FPDMM, OMIM #601399) is a genetic disease caused by pathogenic variants in the RUNX1 gene.
 Characteristic features include thrombocytopenia, thrombocytopathy with a prolonged bleeding time, and an increased risk of developing myelodysplastic syndrome (MDS), acute myeloid leukemia (AML), or acute T-cell leukemia (T-ALL).
 The clinical presentation is heterogeneous.

 Synonym: